HareshkumarRS30/HareshkumarRS30/README.md

-# 👋 Hi there, I'm Haresh Kumar
+#  Hi, I'm Haresh Kumar

-🎓 Master’s student in Data Science & Analytics at Florida Atlantic University
+Master’s student in Data Science & Analytics at Florida Atlantic University
-🤖 Background in Mechatronics Engineering with a passion for AI, IoT, and Data-Driven Systems
+Background in Mechatronics Engineering with a passion for AI, IoT, and Data-Driven Systems
-📊 Skilled in Python, SQL, R, Data Visualization, and Machine Learning
+Skilled in Python, SQL, R, Data Visualization, and Machine Learning
-🌱 Currently working on real-world projects like crack detection, home automation, and agri-analytics
+Currently working on real-world projects like crack detection, home automation, and agri-analytics
-🚀 Looking for internship opportunities in Data Science, Analytics, or IoT domains
+Looking for internship opportunities in Data Science, Analytics, or IoT domains

 ---